Activated charcoal looks like nothing special – just a fine black powder.

 However:

-Activated carbon, which has been used for over 3000 years, is much more than a “just” a lifesaver when you have food poisoning.
+Activated carbon, which has been used for over 3000 years, is much more than “just” a lifesaver when you have food poisoning.

 I use it to brush my teeth, purify my water, treat a bee sting, get rid of bloating, heal a tooth infection, and it’s the main ingredient in my homemade mascara recipe.